Philippe Ariès

 Philippe Ariès ([filip aʁjɛs]; 21 July 1914 – 8 February 1984) was a French medievalist and historian of the family and childhood, in the style of Georges Duby.
-He wrote many books on the common daily life.
-His most prominent works regarded the change in the western attitudes towards death.
+He wrote many books on common daily life.
+His most prominent works concerned the change in western attitudes towards death.

 Work

-Ariès was a pioneer in the field of cultural history, the "history of mentalities" as it was called, which flourished from the 1960s to 1980s and dealt with the themes and concerns of ordinary people going about their lives.
+Ariès was a pioneer in the field of cultural history, the "history of mentalities" as it was called, which flourished from the 1960's to the 1980's and dealt with the themes and concerns of ordinary people going about their lives.
 He focused on the changing nature of childhood from the 15th to the 18th century in his Centuries of Childhood.
-Overall, his contribution was about placing family life into the context of a larger historical narrative, and the evolution of a distinction between public and private life in the modern era.
+Overall, his contribution was about placing family life in the context of a larger historical narrative, and the evolution of a distinction between public and private life in the modern era.

-During his life, his work was often better known in the English-speaking world than it was in France itself.
-He is known above all for his book L’Enfant et la Vie Familiale sous l’Ancien Régime (1960), which was translated into English as Centuries of Childhood (1962).
+During his life his work was often better known in the English-speaking world than it was in France itself.
+He is best known for his book L’Enfant et la Vie Familiale sous l’Ancien Régime (1960), which was translated into English as Centuries of Childhood (1962).
 This book is pre-eminent in the history of childhood, as it was essentially the first book on the subject (although some antiquarian texts were earlier).
 Even today, Ariès remains the standard reference to the topic.
-Ariès is most famous for his statement that "in medieval society, the idea of childhood did not exist".
+Ariès is most famous for his statement that "in Medieval society, the idea of childhood did not exist".
 Its central thesis is that attitudes towards children were progressive and evolved over time with economic change and social advancement, until childhood, as a concept and an accepted part of family life, from the 17th century.
-It was thought that children were too weak to be counted and that they could disappear at any time.
-However, children were considered as adults as soon as they could live alone.
+Ariès claimed that before the modern age childhood was seen as an unimportant phase in life, and that due to high infant and childhood mortality, parents did not let themselves become attached to their children, who were seen as a "probable loss."
+As soon as children could function without their mother (around seven years old, according to Ariès), they entered the adult world, but this would later change as the importance of education was recognized and more children began attending school.

 The book has had mixed fortunes.
-His contribution was profoundly significant both in that it recognised childhood as a social construction rather than as a biological given and in that it founded the history of childhood as a serious field of study.
-At the same time, his account of childhood has by now been widely criticised.
+His contribution was profoundly significant both in that it recognised childhood as a social construction rather than as a biological given and in that it showed that the history of childhood was a serious field of study.
+At the same time, his account of childhood has been criticised by those who reject his claim that the concept of childhood did not exist in the Middle Ages.
+He has also been accused of presentism.

-Ariès is likewise remembered for his invention of another field of study: the history of attitudes to death and dying.
+Ariès is also remembered for his invention of another field of study: the history of attitudes to death and dying.
 Ariès saw death, like childhood, as a social construction.
-His seminal work in this ambit is L'Homme devant la mort (1977), his last major book, published in the same year when his status as a historian was finally recognised by his induction into the École des hautes études en sciences sociales (EHESS), as a directeur d'études.
+His seminal work on this subject is L'Homme devant la mort (1977).